Last Updated on 2025-07-21 by Jorge Bastos

 The Panascosa tour starts in Castelo Melhor, at the park’s reception center.
 You’ll travel about 6 km on dirt roads in an all-terrain vehicle before reaching a large beach on the Coa Banks.
 The ride is beautiful, with olive and almond trees.

 After arriving at the beach, you’ll barely have to hike, as the engravings are very close.
 This is the best site if you don’t want to walk much (500 to 600 meters) and it’s flat.
 We rate it very easy.
-It’s usually in the afternoon, and it takes about 1h30 to 2 hours.
+It usually occurs in the afternoon, and the duration is approximately 1 hour and 30 minutes to 2 hours.

 Note: If you take this tour, you should also visit Castelo Melhor’s castle.
 It’s one of those old, wonderful, ruined places with one hell of a view!